Lukkit/Lukkit/README.md

 end)
 ```

-Only allow ops to break blocks
+Only allow ops to break blocks.
 ```lua
 events.add("blockBreak", function(event)
   if not event:getPlayer():isOp() then